 Can the AAR bar an applicant from seeking an advance ruling because the issue is pending adjudication in any application filed by an unknown party before it, or does the provision only seek to restrict applications where the law has already been declared?

+No, the AAR cannot bar a person from seeking advice.
 On perusal of the application format in FORM GST ARA-01, it becomes clear that the restriction on the AAR is limited to admitting an application where the question raised has been adjudicated, or is pending adjudication in the applicant’s case.